hakankocakk/Traffic-Density-Analysis-with-Computer-Vision/README.md

 # Traffic-Density-Analysis-with-Computer-Vision
 The system I developed takes video footage of a highway as input.
 It analyzes the number of vehicles, vehicle types, and traffic density on the highway in real-time.

-The statistics provided by this system can offer many benefits.
+The statistics provided by this system can provide many other benefits besides just measuring traffic density.
 For example, the hourly rate for electronic billboards on a highway increases during peak traffic hours and decreases during low traffic hours.
 This way, advertisers save money while advertising agencies maximize their financial profit.

 ![Demo](videos/traffic.gif)